langchain-ai/langgraph/docs/docs/concepts/memory.md

 **When do you want to update memories?**

 Memory can be updated as part of an agent's application logic (e.g. "on the hot path").
 In this case, the agent typically decides to remember facts before responding to a user.
-Alternatively, memory can be updated as a background task (as a separate function that generates memories based on the primary application's state).
+Alternatively, memory can be updated as a background task (logic that runs in the background / asynchronously and generates memories).
 We explain the tradeoffs between these approaches in the [section below](#writing-memories).

 ## Memory types

 Different applications require various types of memory.
 Although the analogy isn't perfect, examining [human memory types](https://www.psychologytoday.com/us/basics/memory/types-of-memory?ref=blog.langchain.dev) can be insightful.
-Some [research papers](https://arxiv.org/pdf/2309.02427) have even mapped these human memory types to those used in AI agents.
+Some research (e.g., the [CoALA paper](https://arxiv.org/pdf/2309.02427)) have even mapped these human memory types to those used in AI agents.

 ![](img/memory/memory_types_agent.png)